 All the outstanding shares of our Class B common stock will convert automatically into shares of our Class A common stock upon the earliest of (i) the date fixed by the board that is no less than 61 days and no more than 180 days following the first time after 11:59 p.m.
-Eastern Time on the date our amended and restated certificate of incorporation is effective that the number of outstanding shares of Class B Common Stock is less than five percent (5%) of the total outstanding shares of capital stock of the Corporation, (ii) 5:00 p.m.
-Eastern Time on the date that is seven (7) years after the date our amended and restated certificate of incorporation is effective, (iii) the date fixed by the board that is no less than 61 days and no more than 180 days following the first time after 11:59 p.m.
-Eastern Time on the date our amended and restated certificate of incorporation is effective that Mr. Leach is no longer providing services to the Corporation as chief executive officer or president, and (iv) the date of the death or Disability (as defined in our amended and restated certificate of incorporation) of Mr. Leach.
+Eastern Time on the closing date of the initial sale of shares of Class A common stock in this initial public offering that the number of outstanding shares of Class B Common Stock is less than five percent (5%) of the total outstanding shares of capital stock of the Company, (ii) 5:00 p.m.
+Eastern Time on the date that is seven (7) years after the closing date of the initial sale of shares of Class A common stock in this initial public offering, (iii) the date fixed by the board that is no less than 61 days and no more than 180 days following the first time after 11:59 p.m.
+Eastern Time on the closing date of the initial sale of shares of Class A common stock in this initial public offering, (iii) the date fixed by the board that is no less than 61 days and no more than 180 days following the first time after 11:59 p.m.
+Eastern Time on the closing date of the initial sale of shares of Class A common stock in this initial public offering, (iii) the date fixed by the board that is no less than 61 days and no more than 180 days following the first time after 11:59 p.m.
+Eastern Time on the closing date of the initial sale of shares of Class A common stock in this initial public offering that Mr. Leach is no longer providing services to the Company as an officer, director, employee, or consultant, and (iv) the date of the death or Disability (as defined in our amended and restated certificate of incorporation) of Mr. Leach.

-Following the completion of this offering and pursuant to the Equity Award Exchange Agreement to be entered into between us and Bryan Leach, our Founder, Chief Executive Officer and President, Mr. Leach shall have a right (but not an obligation) to exchange any shares of Class A common stock received upon the exercise of options to purchase shares of Class A common stock for a number of shares of Class B common stock of equivalent value.
+Immediately following the effectiveness of the amended and restated certificate of incorporation and pursuant to the Equity Exchange Right Agreement entered into between us and Bryan Leach, our Founder, Chief Executive Officer and President, Mr. Leach shall have a right (but not an obligation) to exchange any shares of Class A common stock received as a result of the exercise, vesting, and/or settlement of options to purchase shares of Class A common stock and/or restricted stock units covering shares of Class A common stock, in each case, outstanding immediately prior to the effectiveness of the amended and restated certificate of incorporation for a number of shares of Class B common stock of equivalent value.
 The Equity Award Exchange applies only to equity awards granted to Mr. Leach prior to the effectiveness of the filing of our amended and restated certificate of incorporation.
-As of December 31, 2023, there were 1,029,942 shares of our common stock subject to options held by Mr. Leach under our 2011 Plan that would be subject to the Equity Award Exchange Agreement.
+As of December 31, 2023, there were 1,029,942 shares of our common stock subject to options held by Mr. Leach under our 2011 Plan that would be subject to the Equity Exchange Right Agreement.